Leveraging intermediate resonances to probe CP violation at colliders: Numerical study

-We again investigate looking at the asymmetry between the CP and CP conjugate states after parton showers, hadronization, and detector smearing.
-The average asymmetry for the signal and background is illustrated in Figs.~\ref{fig:asym_showered}, \ref{fig:asym_showered_toptagger}, and \ref{fig:asym_showered_red} for the three scenarios discussed above, respectively.
+As before, we investigate looking at the asymmetry between the two charge states after parton showers, hadronization, and detector smearing.
+The average asymmetry for the signal and background is illustrated in Fig.~\ref{fig:asym_showered}.
 Again, the uncertainty bands only represent the statistical uncertainty.
-In each figure, we represent results for the amount of data currently collected at the LHC (137 fb${}^{-1}$) on the left, and the final luminosity expected at the end of the HL-LHC (3 ab${}^{-1}$) on the right.
-In all the cases, the central value for the asymmetry for the background is dominated by $W$+light jets, causing a significant shift to the expected asymmetry from Fig.~\ref{fig:SigandBG}.
+We represent results for the amount of data currently collected at the LHC (137 fb${}^{-1}$) on the left, and the final luminosity expected at the end of the HL-LHC (3 ab${}^{-1}$) on the right.
+We find that the central value for the asymmetry for the background is dominated by $W$+light jets, causing a significant shift to the expected asymmetry from Fig.~\ref{fig:SigandBG}.

 In Fig.~\ref{fig:asym_showered}, we show the default scenario with very limited cuts.
 In this situation, we see that the benchmark point would only reach a significance of about 1$\sigma$ for the presence of an asymmetry at the end of the HL-LHC, although the exact phase information is washed out.
-Therefore, we require an improvement in the search to achieve competitive limits to the standard search.

-Next, we consider the situation of using a top tagger to attempt to reduce the $t\bar{t}$ background.
-This is implemented via a flat efficiency of 70\% as discussed above.
-We see in Fig.~\ref{fig:asym_showered_toptagger} that this approach significantly improves over the loose cuts.
-However, since we did not directly use a top tagger to select events a detailed study would be required to determine its true effectiveness.
-On the other hand, if this proves useful there is additional room for improvement by reducing the other backgrounds.

-In the final scenario considered, all reducible backgrounds are reduced by 50\%.
-This reduction could be achieved through the improvement of $b$-tagging, better cuts to eliminate $Z$ boson events, etc. Given these options, a reduction by 50\% is not unreasonable.
-In this scenario, we do not remove any top events by top tagging, and just assume a reduction by 50\% from other cut based methods.
-The results for this scenario are shown in Fig.~\ref{fig:asym_showered_red}.
-Again, we see significant improvement in the ability to separate the signal from the background as compared to the loose cut scenario.

-Note that in each of these scenarios, the signal does not display the same oscillatory behavior with $\theta_{S_1}$ that was observed at parton level.
-Therefore we have lost sensitivity to the value of the weak CP phase.
-This is mainly because the transverse mass is washed out by the secondary neutrino from the decay of the tau.
-If the same procedure and asymmetry measure were applied to a different $2\to 3$ process, without neutrinos in the final state, then it should not suffer from this same degradation.
-Furthermore, more advanced techniques to address the case of two missing neutrinos, such as using the $M_{T2}$ observable~\cite{Lester:1999tx,Barr:2003rg}, may be able to mitigate this issue.